Commissions of investigation

 Commissions seek the voluntary co-operation of witnesses but have powers to compel people to give evidence if necessary.
 They also have powers to search premises and take documents.

 In general, evidence is given in private.
-It is intended that commissions should be less adversarial than tribunals.
+Commissions are less like a court of law than tribunals.
 The legal representatives of other parties will be present only if the commission is satisfied that their presence is necessary in the interests of the investigation and fair procedures.
 Witnesses may only be cross-examined if the commission agrees.

 The Act provides for guidelines to be prepared by the relevant Minister for witnesses’ legal costs.
-A person who obstructs the commission or does not co-operate may be held liable for any additional costs resulting from this.
+A person who obstructs the commission or does not co-operate could be liable for any additional costs resulting from this.